-What they hear is “Please accept my standard, HR protocol-approved format for acknowledging your most recent activity that was intended to bring me value.
-The act of expressing these words are purely my own in a personal capacity and the organization may not necessarily subscribe to it.
+What your employees hear is, “Please accept my standard, HR protocol-approved format for acknowledging your most recent activity that was intended to bring me value.
+The act of expressing these words is purely my own in a personal capacity, and the organization may not necessarily subscribe to it.
 I will also appreciate it if you resumed work with immediate effect now, without lingering too much on the possible implications of these words as they are - certainly in letter and largely in spirit - routine and perfunctory”.

 Yes, the gap.
 It exists.
 It can be worse than a bout of Chinese Whisper.
 And it is undoubtedly more common than you think.

-In this article, we will understand the importance of appreciation in the workplace, some of the best ways to appreciate employees, and take a deeper look at the various nuances of appreciation in the workplace.
+In this article, we will explain how to minimize the appreciation gap, some of the best ways to show employee appreciation in the workplace, and take a deeper look at the various nuances of appreciation in the workplace.

-How to minimize the gaps with appreciation in the workplace?
+How to Minimize the Gaps of Appreciation in the Workplace?

 The reverse is equally true.
 A worker may be pleased to receive a simple ‘Thank you note, but the giver may hesitate under the misconception that it will be perceived as a meaningless, clinical ‘process.’

-So except the fourth combination (where a ‘Thank you’ is neither expressed nor intended), we can see that there can be a complicated criss-cross of emotional nuance and semantic innuendo flying through the air in a workplace at any given point of time - depending on how you express appreciation, and how it is received.
+So except for the fourth combination (where a ‘Thank you’ is neither expressed nor intended), we can see that there can be a complicated criss-cross of emotional nuance and semantic innuendo flying through the air in a workplace at any given point of time—depending on how you express appreciation, and how it is received.

 Completing this cycle of opacity is that managers and bosses are perpetually foxed about the precise method of articulating their feelings and expressing their appreciation.

-The ‘perfect way’ - one that wouldn’t send out mixed signals and would capture exactly what they felt – is, according to most of us, a relatively complicated and specialized task best delegated to HR folks.
+According to most of us, the ‘perfect way’—one that wouldn’t send out mixed signals and capture exactly what they felt—is a relatively complicated and specialized task best delegated to HR folks.
 Who, ironically, may be nurturing a similar state of bafflement.

 A ‘Good Word’ is Good Habit and Good Business.

-Acknowledgment of one’s contribution (appreciation and recognition) – along with incentives (rewards and compensation) – is amongst the principal pillars of a motivated and productive workforce.
+Acknowledgement of one’s contribution (appreciation and recognition) and incentives (rewards and compensation) are among the principal pillars of a motivated and productive workforce.
 Stats and studies proving the connection between the two are plentiful.

-Another exercise revealed that 84% of employees who were powerfully engaged and went the extra mile at work experienced some kind of appreciation or recognition, relative to just 25% of ‘Actively Disengaged’ employees the 70% of workers agreed their morale would get a ‘massive’ boost if they got more ‘Thank You!’s from their supervisors.
+Another exercise revealed that 84% of 'Highly Engaged' employees went the extra mile at work and experienced some appreciation or recognition.
+Although, on the contrary, just 25% of 'Actively Disengaged' employees, 70% of workers agreed their morale would get a 'massive' boost if they got more 'Thank You! 's from their supervisors.

 Easier said than done?

-Despite the mountain of evidence confirming that (A) a worker who has received recognition of some kind, be it a silent moment of gratitude or flashy prizes, is (B) a happier worker (C) is a more efficient worker, the gap remains.
+Despite the mountain of evidence confirming that a worker who has received recognition of some kind, be it a silent moment of gratitude or flashy prizes, is a happier worker is a more efficient worker, the gap remains.

-The bigger question however is this: Were the managers in these surveys wary of the importance of appreciation in the workplace, or were they really being mean and niggardly with their ‘Bravo!’s and ‘Well Done!’s, or just handicapped in the communication department?
+However, the bigger question is whether the managers in these surveys were wary of the importance of appreciation in the workplace, or were they really being mean and niggardly with their ‘Bravo!’s and ‘Well Done!’s, or just handicapped in the communication department?
 Or was it a case of wanting to but not being able to?
 It could well be.

 Psychology isn’t everyone’s cup of tea.
-Expressing emotion in a frank and genuine way – without holding back or delaying the moment - can be a tricky affair (and a fine line to toe) at the best of times.
-At higher levels, it is squarely a professional’s job.
+Expressing emotion in a frank and genuine way without holding back or delaying the moment can be a tricky affair (and a fine line to toe) at the best of times.
+But, at higher levels, it is squarely a professional’s job.

 So what about the rest of us?
-Is it possible to simplify the nuts and bolts of employee appreciation and recognition, and scrunch the big lessons in a compact, easy-to-follow guide?
+Is it possible to simplify the nuts and bolts of employee recognition & appreciation, and scrunch the big lessons in a compact, easy-to-follow guide?